How to get the best deal on the iPhone X

 Lease or buy?

 Assuming Sprint's delivery dates are accurate, it's both the fastest and cheapest way to get an iPhone X, at least for the moment.
 Depending on the age of the phone you're trading in, the $350 credit might actually prove the best possible deal.
-(If you were to sell, say, an iPhone 6 ($749.00 at OzMobiles) on your own, it's unlikely you'd get that much for it.)
+(If you were to sell, say, an iPhone 6 ($360.00 at Amazon.com) on your own, it's unlikely you'd get that much for it.)

 That said, it's always a good idea to crunch the numbers and consider other options.
 For example, if you're able to afford buying the iPhone outright, you can take it to whatever carrier has the best deal -- and potentially spend less over the course of 18 or 24 months.